 - One local resident company secretary

-Above positions can be in charge by an individual or a body corporate.
-Furthermore, the number of shareholders for a subsidiary should not exceed 50 members in max.
+The above positions can be in charge by either an individual or a body corporate.

 Unlike the other two types, a representative office does not engage in any profit relevant activities.
 For this reason, it is not required in compliance requirements of filing tax return or annual return with competent authorities like others.
-Note, however, that application for a Business Registration Certificate with the IRD (including renewals of Certificate) is still a mandatory requirement for the representative office in Hong Kong.
+Note, however, that application for a Business Registration Certificate (including renewals of Certificate) is still a mandatory requirement for the representative office in some countries.

 - It appears to be common that large corporations often let a slight bias towards opening a branch office, while most SMEs companies are more likely to choose a subsidiary or a representative office.